Tax when working remotely if you live in Sweden and work in Denmark

 Do you live in Sweden, work in Denmark, and sometimes work from home?
-Or do you normally or often work remotely for your Danish employer?
-In this article you can read more about tax when you work wholly or partly from home.
+Or do you normally work remotely for your Danish employer?
+In this article you can read more about tax when you work fully or partly remotely, when living in Sweden.

-The main rule is that you are taxed in Denmark if you work on site in Denmark, and in Sweden if you work on site in Sweden.
-You will never be double taxed.
-If you work exclusively in Denmark and your salary is taxed there, you will not be taxed on it in Sweden, but you will need to provide information about your foreign income in your Swedish tax return.
+The main rule is that you are taxed in Denmark if you work on site in Denmark, and in Sweden if you work in Sweden.
+You will never be taxed twice.
+If you work in Denmark and your salary is taxed there, you will not be taxed on it in Sweden, but you must provide information about your foreign income in your Swedish tax return.

-If you live in Sweden and commute to Denmark to work for a private Danish employer, a special tax agreement, the Öresund agreement, applies.
-This means that you are taxed on your entire salary in Denmark, provided that you work a sufficiently large part of your time in Denmark.
-In order for the conditions of the Öresund agreement to be fulfilled, you must work in Denmark for at least 50 % of your working days during each three-month period.
-The rest of the time you can work at your home in Sweden or on temporary business trips in Sweden or in other countries.
+If you live in Sweden and commute to Denmark to work for a private Danish employer, the 2003 Öresund Tax Agreement applies.
+This means that you are taxed on your entire salary in Denmark, even if you work partly at home in Sweden or in other countries.
+In order to fulfill the conditions of the Öresund Tax Agreement, you must work in Denmark for at least 50% of your working hours during each three-month period.
+The rest of the time, you must work at your home in Sweden or on temporary business trips in Sweden or other countries.
+You should not work for your employer's permanent establishment in Sweden.

 When calculating three-month periods, you should relate the number of working days in Denmark to the total number of working days in each three-month period.
-Holidays and sick days are counted as working days in Denmark.
-Working part of the day in Denmark counts as a full day.
-The three-month periods are calculated on a rolling basis and can also start before and end after the turn of the year.
-If at least half of the working days in a given three-month period count as working days in Denmark, the salary for the entire three-month period will be taxed in Denmark.
+Holidays and sick days count as working days in Denmark.
+Working part of the day in Denmark counts as a full day in Denmark.
+The three-month periods are calculated on a rolling basis and can also start before and end after the end of the year.
+If at least half of the working days in a given three-month period count as working days in Denmark, the salary for the entire three-month period is taxable only in Denmark.

 Read more about the Öresund tax agreement on the Swedish Tax Agency's website